 Fixed Deposit (FD)

 Investing in a fixed deposit can help you earn guaranteed returns.
 Not only can you claim Fixed Deposit tax exemption under Section 80C of the Income Tax Act, you can also take a loan against your Fixed Deposit when in need.
 In order to get the best interest rates, it is essential to consider investing in company FDs.
-For instance, while most banks offer around 4-6% interest on Fixed Deposits, the Bajaj Finance Fixed Deposit gives you one of the highest interest rates in the market.
+For instance, while most banks generally offer around 4-7% interest on Fixed Deposits, the Bajaj Finance Fixed Deposit gives you one of the highest interest rates of up to 8.85% p.a.

 National Pension System (NPS)